Dark ambient: Origins and development

-Generally, the music tends to evoke a feeling of solitude, melancholy, confinement, darkness, and isolation.
-However, while the theme in the music tends to be "dark" in nature, some artists create more organic soundscapes.
-The Symphonies of the Planets series, a collection of works by Brain/Mind Research inspired by audible-frequency plasma waves recorded by the Voyager unmanned space probes, can also be considered an organic manifestation of dark ambient.

 Subgenres

 Isolationism

-Isolationism, also known as isolationist ambient, is a style of ambient music prominent in the 1990s.
+Isolationism (also known as isolationist ambient) is a subgenre of dark ambient that was prominent in the 1990s.
 The term was coined by British musician Kevin Martin and first appeared in print in a September 1993 issue of The Wire magazine.
-He described it as a form of fractured, subdued music that "pushed away" listeners.
+He described it as a form of fractured, subdued music that "pushed away" listeners rather than comforting them.
 In 1994 Martin curated a compilation album, Isolationism, collecting various examples of the genre.
 Journalist David Segal referred to it as "ambient's sinister, antisocial cousin".